The global and independent platform for the SAP community.

 Digital transformation

-The other challenge that will affect all companies in the coming years is digital transformation.
-The transformation, which has been much talked about for years, involves a large number of new issues that will have to be taken into account by all companies in the medium term in the interests of competitiveness.
+The other challenge that will affect all businesses in the coming years is the digital transformation.
+This process, which has been the topic of much discussion for years, involves a variety of new issues that all companies must take into account in the medium term if they want to remain competitive.
+These include artificial intelligence and machine learning or data-driven processes that, for example, make it possible to better understand the needs of customers.

-These include artificial intelligence and machine learning, or data-driven processes that enable a better understanding of customer needs, for example.
+These include artificial intelligence and machine learning or data-driven processes that enable a better understanding of customer needs, for example, and other important topics include Industry 4.0, IoT, RPA, blockchain and virtual and augmented reality.
+These modern applications are now being developed on a cloud-native basis.

 Peter Koerner

-It relies on Red Hat OpenShift - an enterprise Kubernetes platform that allows unified, cloud-native application development on any infrastructure, a hybrid multi-cloud mix including on-prem deployments.
+One such solution entails the abstraction of the infrastructure achieved by adding an extra layer.
+This is built on Red Hat OpenShift, an enterprise Kubernetes platform that allows for unified, cloud-native application development on any infrastructure, and a hybrid multi-cloud mix that includes on-premise deployments.

-It is precisely these properties that predestine the use of Open Hybrid Cloud Infrastructure in the context of SAP integration.
-Existing SAP customers retain permanent freedom of choice with regard to their platform.
+It is precisely these features that make the open hybrid cloud infrastructure ideal for use for SAP integration.
+SAP customers will permanently retain freedom of choice regarding their platform.

 Legacy IT vs. innovation

-A major challenge for companies, especially large corporations with legacy IT that has grown over the years, is to link and closely integrate the SAP world on the one hand with innovation topics on the other.
+A major challenge for companies, especially large ones with legacy IT systems that developed over many years, is how to connect the SAP world on one hand with innovative new solutions on the other and how to integrate them.

-Red Hat has been able to offer solutions here for many years that go far beyond an enterprise Linux system and support integration of different applications.
-This results in valuable synergies for companies that represent significant added value.
+For many years, Red Hat has been able to offer solutions that go far beyond an enterprise Linux system and support the integration of many different applications.
+This delivers useful synergies for companies that represent significant added value.

 RED E3 Magazine